-This pie is a family favorite, yet there are so many variations I’m not sure I’ve ever made it the same way twice.
+It seems I have too many recipes for Millionaire Pie, but Frozen Millionaire Pie is the recipe I keep coming back to.
 This version, our special Labor Day Weekend dessert, calls for cream cheese, pineapple and whipped cream.
-It’s also a little different in that it uses a baked pastry crust instead of graham.
+It’s also a little different in that it is frozen.

-Another difference between this pie and the ones I’ve made in the past is that this one is frozen.
-Freezing it means you have to let it thaw a bit before serving, but in my opinion it’s worth it because frozen pies slice neater and slices can be wrapped individually and stored in the freezer for weeks.
+Freezing it means you have to let it thaw a bit before serving, but in my opinion it’s worth it because frozen pies slice neatly and slices can be wrapped individually and stored in the freezer for weeks.
 If you’re feeding a crowd over the weekend that’s probably a non-issue, but if you’d like to make a pie for a small family who doesn’t want to be stuck eating pie for a week, freezing is a great alternative.

 Frozen Millionaire Pie